Positive-Future/positive-future.github.io/content/laureates/en/2021/Papillon perdu.md

     all together.

 ---
 In _Papillon perdu_, we follow the day of Naomi, a scientist very committed to the harmonious cohabitation of humans and other species.
-A seemingly ordinary day, from the morning wake-up call to the classic scrolling of the hours of a working day where Naomi meets Jame, a mischievous collaborator who keeps her a big surprise, which will be revealed to the reader at the end of the story.
+A seemingly ordinary day, from the morning wake-up call to the classic scrolling of the hours of a<!--more--> working day where Naomi meets Jame, a mischievous collaborator who keeps her a big surprise, which will be revealed to the reader at the end of the story.

 Without going as far as pure science fiction, this short story is rich in a myriad of small details of a futuristic daily life where artificial intelligence and new technologies are present at every moment, and where progress and innovations seem to have stopped damaging the environment, making possible a return of lost biodiversity.